-You are most welcome to use and forward this health article, as long as it is entirely complete, to anyone, and in any way you wish...
+You are most welcome to use and forward this health article six, as long as it is entirely complete, to anyone, and in any way you wish...

-Lots of people have heard that I have been studying health for 30+ years, and that many of my insights are explained in my New ebook collections.
+Many people have heard that I have been studying Health for 30+ years, and that my insights are explained in my unique ebook collections.

 The road to real health begins with your mind and the greatest influence on your mind is the way you live.